 In a bathrobe, her legs curled up in a chair in front of the window, Sharon smiled as if she had just declared her love.
 Everything she had been saying the whole night seemed to connote love.
 So soft was her voice.

-“In case you’re wondering, the magic ingredients are cognac and tabasco sauce,” Timothy said.
+“In case you’re wondering, the magic ingredients are cognac and tabasco sauce,” Malcolm said.

 The sheets were still warm from the heat of her body.
 He sat up and rested his back on the headboard.